Statistical Inference for Differentially Private Stochastic Gradient Descent: Randomized Stochastic Gradient Descent

 \section{Randomized Stochastic Gradient Descent}

-Recall that all current inference tools on the stochastic gradient descent algorithm \citep{chen2020statistical, lee2022fast} only apply when selecting the index $I_t$ in update (\ref{eq: update}) using the {\it cyclic rule}.
+Existing inference results for stochastic gradient descent \citep{chen2020statistical, lee2022fast} apply only when the index $I_t$ in update (\ref{eq: update}) is selected according to the {\it cyclic rule}.
 However, it is necessary to use the {\it randomized rule} in differentially private optimizations.
 Specifically, the index $I_t$ must be chosen randomly from $\{1, 2, \dots, n\}$ so that the {\it privacy amplification via sampling} \citep{beimel2014bounds} can be applied.
-The reason lies in the definition of DP and the randomized subsampling scheme.
-Intuitively, if an adversary tries to infer whether someone (for example, John) was present in the dataset, they face uncertainty due to the random subsampling: even if the result suggests the presence, there is a possibility that John's data was removed in the sampling step.
+The reason lies in the definition of differential privacy (DP) and the randomized subsampling scheme.
+Intuitively, if an adversary tries to infer whether someone (for example, John) was present in the dataset, they face uncertainty due to random subsampling: there is a possibility that John's data was removed during the sampling step.
 This uncertainty dilutes the adversary’s confidence and enhances privacy protection.
-More formal discussions can be found in \cite{balle2018privacy}.
+See \cite{balle2018privacy} for formal details.

-As a result, before we study the statistical inference for DP-SGD, a natural question is: what is the asymptotic distribution for the non-private stochastic gradient descent with the randomized rule?
-The answer to this question will lay a solid foundation for analyzing the distributional properties of the DP-SGD algorithm.
+As a result, before we study the statistical inference for DP-SGD, a natural question arises: \textit{What is the asymptotic distribution for non-private stochastic gradient descent with the randomized rule}?
+The answer will lay a solid foundation for analyzing the distributional properties of the DP-SGD algorithm.
 Next, we begin with a simple example to illustrate the difference between the SGD using the {\it cyclic rule} and the {\it randomized rule}.